Home

 Place, timing, and mode of delivery

 Although improved antenatal screening and diagnosis have significantly improved the prenatal detection of gastroschisis, these improvements have not translated into improved neonatal prognosis for babies born with the condition.
-Babies with gastroschisis may benefit from delivery in a tertiary care center equipped with resources such as high-risk obstetrics, neonatology, neonatal intensive care units, and neonatal surgeons—opting for a trial of labor rather than scheduled cesarean birth for most patients.
+Babies with gastroschisis may benefit from delivery in a tertiary care center equipped with resources such as high-risk obstetrics, neonatology, neonatal intensive care units, and neonatal surgeons, opting for a trial of labor rather than scheduled cesarean birth for most patients.
 Congenital anomalies account for about 20% of all neonatal deaths globally.
-There is no indication of preterm delivery or cesarean section as the primary mode of delivery in the majority of cases.
-Spontaneous labor or induction of labor around 37–38 weeks of gestation with vaginal delivery is the preferred timing and mode of delivery in most cases to avoid prematurity and related respiratory distress from the section.34 Early delivery (cesarean or vaginal) may be recommended if parameters suggest an intestinal compromise.
-However, in Oman and Saudi Arabia, we receive babies with giant midgut closing gastroschisis from Yemen that were not diagnosed prenatally, requiring better healthcare even without positioning precautions, resuscitation with fluids, antibiotics, or oxygen administration with a gangrenous appearance upon arrival (Fig. 5a).
-After initial resuscitation, correcting the position, and straightening the mesentery in a warm environment with fluids and antibiotics leads to improvement (Fig. 5b).
-Further change in color is noted after administering 100% oxygen (Fig. 5c).
-We prefer reducing gastroschisis as much as possible without tension and forming a preformed silastic silo with continuous monitoring and a possible second look in 24–48 h if necessary to save as much bowel in such critical scenarios.
+There is no indication for preterm delivery or cesarean section as the primary mode of delivery in the majority of cases.
+Spontaneous labor or induction of labor around 37–38 weeks of gestation with vaginal delivery is the preferred timing and mode of delivery in most cases to avoid prematurity and related respiratory distress from the section.34 Early delivery (cesarean or vaginal) may be recommended if parameters suggest intestinal compromise.
+However, in Oman and Saudi Arabia, we received newborn babies with giant midgut closing gastroschisis from Yemen that was not diagnosed prenatally, requiring better healthcare—even without positioning precautions, resuscitation with fluids, antibiotics, or oxygen administration—with a gangrenous appearance upon arrival (Fig. 5a).
+After initial resuscitation, correcting the position and straightening the mesentery in a warm environment with fluids and antibiotics led to improvement (Fig. 5b).
+Further change in color was noted after administering 100% oxygen (Fig. 5c).
+In this case, we preferred to reduce gastroschisis as much as possible without tension and form a preformed silastic silo with continuous monitoring and a possible second look in 24–48 h if necessary to save as much bowel as possible in such a critical scenario.
 This case suggests that targeted quality improvement initiatives could be implemented to reduce adverse surgical outcomes in infants.
 Near-term elective delivery (at 36–37/40 weeks) appears to be the optimal timing for pregnancies complicated by gastroschisis, associated with less bowel morbidity and shorter total parenteral nutrition days.35

 Giant closing midgut gastroschisis.